Tigers vs. Tigers at Jordan-Hare! (Previewing Auburn’s SEC opening matchup against the LSU Tigers)

 On defense, however, watch out.
 LSU returns a lot of tough, talented players, and LSU defensive coordinator Dave Aranda has proven to be one of the sharper defensive minds in the country.
 Auburn cannot afford to shut its offense down and play conservative against these guys.

 On special teams, LSU will have to replace punter Zach von Rosenberg’s 43-yard-per-punt average, and it hopes to do it with last year’s pooch punter Josh Growden.
 Gone is D. J. Chark and his gaudy return average on punts.
 LSU was good last season on punt coverage and mediocre on kick coverage.
-Aside from Chark, there was nothing to write home about in the return department.
+Aside from Chark, there was nothing to home about in the return department.
 Connor Culp came in after a shaky place-kicking start and did a good job last season.

 Unit matchups, after the jump!